 - We foster a safe and supportive learning community

-Our school has six values which are embedded within our school community and curriculum, they are :-
+Our school has seven values which are embedded within our school community and curriculum, they are :-

 - Respect for all